MorganStenberg/League-hub/README.md

 Python Linter did return errors regarding to long lines and trailing whitespaces, which were taken care of by formatting the code correctly and splitting up lines that were too long.

-The HTML validator had issues with the python code mixed in with the HTML, which caused warnings.
-But no warnings or errors were found other than those related to the Python code.
-These warnings are filtered out in the pictures below.
+The HTML validator did not return any errors, except for the sign up page.
+Where it seems to have returned false positive for the errors, since when going through the code I can't find the unclosed elements or stray tags that the validator is referring to.
+See pictures below.

 <details>